Naruto0/microservice/README.md

 Use _wsgi_ in deployment.
 There is used `wsgi.ini` with heroku on mockup server.

-To deploy on `Heroku`, make sure to create migrations locally, push them to remote.

 ```
 $ flask db init
 $ flask db migrate
 ```

-Application is deployed on [https://microproduct.herokuapp.com/micro/api/v1/](https://microproduct.herokuapp.com/micro/api/v1/) where you can also see instructions how to use the api.